National Park DUI Defense Attorneys

 Community Service: If convicted of a second Offense DUI a person would have to perform 30 days of community service.

 Additional Penalties: People with DUI Second Offenses must undergo addiction evaluation, which may involve additional penalties, like Breath Interlock Device, and further counseling.
 Different penalties apply if you were driving under the influence in a school zone.
 Depending on the timing of your offenses, leniency may be held to reduce penalties.

 An experienced criminal DUI defense attorney in National Park will aggressively fight the criminal justice system to negotiate reduced criminal charges whenever possible.
-At The Law Office of Jeremy B. Rubin, we are the best criminal attorneys National Park has to offer, and we are ready to tackle your case.
+At New Jersey Criminal Defense Lawyers, we are the best criminal attorneys National Park has to offer, and we are ready to tackle your case.

 DUI Leading to Injury Or Death